 But most of all, I’ve lived times others would say are best forgotten

 Why would Ira go in there?
-Nobody would’ve thought him a coward’s for waiting for his back-up to arrive.
-Why was the western district so short handed?
+Nobody would have thought him a coward’s for waiting for his back-up to arrive.
+Why was the western district so shorthanded?
 Jerry was halted by the thought that, now, that his life had turned for the better by marrying Ruth, he almost had it end, and she widowed.
 He thanks God every day; but wonders; how many more times will he be there for him?
 Jerry asks this of God all the time!

 In receiving the Medal of Honor, Don Scott Channel 13 Asked Jerry how it felt to receive a departments highest award for courage:

 They always told Jerry that they brought him in as a new sergeant to the Western for reason and the brass said that day if Jerry hadn’t been there to lead and stand tall, more officers may have been shot, it was The District Major Victory Gregory that wrote the accounts of that awful day up, to nominate Jerry for both the “Fraternal Order of Police”, and the “Sun Paper” - “Officer of the Year” awards.
 Jerry may never forget the thunderous rounds of applause that erupted as the info was read to everyone at the award ceremonies where Jerry was awarded both of these awards.
 His wife, Ruth was by his side as well as some of his friends, and Jerry’s Major and longtime friend Vic Gregory.
 Jerry proud that he was able to prevent more injuries that day, but will always be haunted by the loss of a friend, and fellow squad member Ira Neil Weiner on that 21 Sept 1992